swiftlang/swift-org-website/install/macos/index.md

 **Vapor** - [Vapor](https://www.swift.org/getting-started/vapor-web-server/) is a popular server-side Swift framework that provides tools and libraries for building web servers and APIs in Swift.
 It offers features like routing, middleware, and template engines, making it easier to develop server-side applications in Swift.

 **Hummingbird** - [Hummingbird](https://swiftpackageindex.com/hummingbird-project/hummingbird) is also a server-side Swift framework that provides a variety of tools and libraries to streamline the development process.

-**Perfect** - [Perfect](https://www.prefect.io/) is another server-side Swift framework that is designed to build high-performance web applications and REST APIs.
-It provides features like request routing, database integration, and security features for building server-side applications in Swift.

 **Command-line tools** - You can build a [command line tool](https://www.swift.org/getting-started/cli-swiftpm/) or use [Xcode](https://itunes.apple.com/app/xcode/id497799835), or any text editor to write Swift scripts.
 Compile and run Swift scripts directly in the Terminal using the swiftc command.
 Swift scripts are useful for automating tasks, processing data, or creating utilities on the command line.